HOW TO MAKE IT HAPPEN

 LEARN PLAN CREATE

 An evolving home is designed to meet your needs today and tomorrow.
-Use this section to begin planning a place to live.
 Here are creative ideas and resources for independent living -- regardless of age or physical ability and a plan of action for all Stakeholders.

 Explore universal design and an ACTION PLAN for creating feathered nests that are accessible, functional, beautiful and incorporate universal design elements.

-WHEN YOU ASK IMPORTANT QUESTIONS ABOUT HOW AND WHERE YOU DESIRE TO LIVE - THERE ARE THREE THINGS TO CONSIDER AND DO:
+WHEN YOU ASK IMPORTANT QUESTIONS ABOUT HOW AND WHERE YOU DESIRE TO LIVE.

 AGING-IN-PLACE is a catch phrase used to describe "The ability to live in one’s own home and community safely, independently, and comfortably, regardless of age, income, or ability level."